New York's Albany County seeks to limit crude oil processing

 The moratorium targets a proposed expansion at an oil-processing facility operated by Global Partners LP.
 The company is seeking to build several boilers that would heat crude oil before it is off-loaded and shipped for refining.

-Global Partners can rail up to 160,000 barrel per day of crude to its Albany terminal, which includes some 50,000 bpd for Phillips 66 in a five-year commitment to ship North Dakotan Bakken crude by rail to its 238,000 bpd Bayway refinery in Linden, New Jersey.
+Global Partners can transport by rail up to 160,000 barrels a day of crude to its Albany terminal, which includes some 50,000 bpd for Phillips 66 in a five-year commitment to ship North Dakotan Bakken crude by rail to its 238,000-bpd Bayway refinery in Linden, New Jersey.

+Global Partners said it would review the order and work with officials who have concerns.

+It added that "county officials had not previously voiced any concerns to Global about our operations, nor had they requested a meeting with us to discuss any questions or concerns."

 In January, New York Governor Andrew Cuomo directed a state safety review of crude rail shipments from the Bakken oil fields of North Dakota after a string of explosive derailments.
 Regulators have said that Bakken crude may be lighter and more volatile than other grades of crude.